Are trampolines dangerous? Finding The Safest Trampoline For Your Home | Safety Guide

 Skybound Stratos Review

 I love the extra care that manufacturers took up to ensure the product was safe for all ages.
 From the design of the poles, right down to the protective padding over springs.
-Of course, my trust was instilled as soon as I saw the certificate proving the product was US ASTM certified.
-For overall safety – read on why I think this product is the best (and if you agree!).
+It also has the certificate proving the product is US ASTM certified (the one I spoke about earlier).
+For overall safety here is why I thought this one was the best.

 If your budget allows it, it’s definitely worth investing in a slightly more expensive trampoline as you really do get your money’s worth in terms of build quality.